open-zaak/open-zaak/docs/installation/reference/import.rst

 **Starting an Import**

-After creating an `Import` instance, users can upload an import metada file.
-This should be a CSV which consists of rows with data needed to create an ``EnkelvoudigInformatieObject``.
-The data this CSV should contain is roughly the same as the data needed for creating an ``EnkelvoudigInformatieObject`` through a "regular" API call with some exceptions.
+After creating an `Import` instance, users can upload an import metadata file.
+This should be a CSV which consists of rows with the data needed to create an ``EnkelvoudigInformatieObject``.
+This data is roughly the same as the data needed for creating an ``EnkelvoudigInformatieObject`` through a "regular" API call with some exceptions.
 For more details about the format and the requirements of the CSV file, the API documentation should be consulted.
 The request for this endpoint should be a ``POST`` request containing the CSV data in its request body.

 Whenever the CSV file contains invalid and/or missing headers, the import process will not be started and the error response will contain any missing headers.